Problem gambling: Europe

 In Europe, the rate of problem gambling is typically 0.5 to 3 percent.
-The "British Gambling Prevalence Survey 2007", conducted by the United Kingdom Gambling Commission, found approximately 0.6 percent of the adult population had problem gambling issues—the same percentage as in 1999.
+The "British Gambling Prevalence Survey 2007", conducted by the British Gambling Commission, found approximately 0.6 percent of the adult population had problem gambling issues—the same percentage as in 1999.
 The highest prevalence of problem gambling was found among those who participated in spread betting (14.7%), fixed odds betting terminals (11.2%), and betting exchanges (9.8%).
 In Norway, a December 2007 study showed the amount of current problem gamblers was 0.7 percent.

 With gambling addiction on the rise worldwide and across Europe in particular, those calling gambling a disease have been gaining grounds.
-The UK Gambling Commission announced a significant shift in their approach to gambling through their reclassification of gambling as a disease, and therefore that it should be addressed adequately by the NHS.
+The British Gambling Commission announced a significant shift in their approach to gambling through their reclassification of gambling as a disease, and therefore that it should be addressed adequately by the NHS.

 The World Health Organization has also classified gambling a disease.
-In its 72nd World Health Assembly held on Saturday, May 25, 2019, ‘gaming disorder’ was recognized as an official illness.
+In its 72nd World Health Assembly held on Saturday, May 25, 2019, 'gaming disorder' was recognized as an official illness.
 The 194-member meet added excessive gaming to a classified list of diseases as it revised its International Statistical Classification of Diseases and Related Health Problems (ICD-11).